scipy/scipy.org/content/en/beginner-install.md

 ## Installing globally with `pip`

-If you already have Python installed, you can install SciPy globally (for all users on the system) with `pip` by executing the following in a terminal/shell:
+If you already have Python installed, you can install SciPy with `pip` by executing the following in a terminal/shell:

     python -m pip install scipy